scottellis/econ-cam-test/README.md

 improvements in the conversion routines.

-I am working on the driver simultaneously and at some point in the future this user program may no longer work with e-con's stock v4l2_driver.ko module.
+I am working on the driver simultaneously and at some point in the future this user program may no longer work with e-con's stock v4l2_driver.ko module but only my forked driver.

-I am also posting the driver module code
+The forked driver module can be found here

 http://github/scottellis/econ-cam-driver

 I am actively working on both of these so your luck may vary.
 Right now it all seems to work, but no doubt I've broken something.
+Give it a week or so.

+Functions with the boilerplate headers still on them (hate that) have not been changed (too much).
+Even some where I removed the header only got a quick look.

-I am working with the gumstix kernel linux-omap3-2.6.34r91.
+I am testing this stuff with an overo linux-omap3-2.6.34r91 kernel and my modified driver.